MateiRadu/personal-website/README.md

 I wanted a simple website with fast load times without sacrificing the component-based approach of React.
-The solution was to use Preact which has a much smaller footprint: infact, this website is just shy of 11KB gzipped excluding the font which, sadly, adds another 13KB.
-However, font loading is deferred using [font-display][google-font-display] to reduce the time to FMP.
+The solution was to use Preact which has a much smaller footprint: infact, this website is just shy of 11KB gzipped ~~excluding the font which, sadly, adds another 13KB.
+However, font loading is deferred using [font-display][google-font-display] to reduce the time to FMP~~.
+The font face is provided by the system to avoid loading another hefty remote resource, just like [GitHub does][github_fonts].

 The site also scores 100/100 in Google Chrome's [Lighthouse audit tool][lighthouse] Performance test (Chrome build: 69,